ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Automating App Size Analysis with App Thinning Using Fastlane - <a href="https://medium.com/@anubhavvermaios2019/automating-app-size-analysis-with-app-thinning-using-fastlane-c017518bcf2a" target="_blank" rel="noopener noreferrer">link</a></h3>
+Multiplatform app in Xcode: how to develop and some good practices - <a href="https://medium.com/@leonardo.alves.melo.1995/multiplatform-app-in-xcode-how-to-develop-and-some-good-practices-fdb50684d4a2" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anubhavvermaios`**
+✍️ **posted by `Leonardo Alves de Melo`**

-<blockquote>As mobile developers, we know that app size plays a crucial role in user experience and app performance.
-Large app sizes can lead to longer…</blockquote>
+<blockquote>Are you starting developing a project that must support both iOS and macOS?
+Or perhaps iOS and VisionOS?
+Or even all Apple platforms?
+In…</blockquote>

 <h3>2.
+Unnecessarily complicated — iPhone 16 Pro Max - <a href="https://medium.com/macoclock/unnecessarily-complicated-iphone-16-pro-max-92e7f9e51353" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `David Lewis`**

+<blockquote>Getting to know the latest flagship from Apple</blockquote>

+<h3>3.
+Goodbye, Singletons: Embracing Actors in Swift 6 🛑🎭 - <a href="https://medium.com/stackademic/goodbye-singletons-embracing-actors-in-swift-6-5c520fe0f15c" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Melissa`**

+<blockquote>Why Swift 6’s Concurrency Rules Make the Singleton Pattern a Risky Move, and What to Use Instead</blockquote>

+<h3>4. iOS Stack Weekly — Issue#144 - <a href="https://medium.com/canopas/ios-stack-weekly-issue-144-f2cc44817983" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Amisha I`**

+<blockquote>Welcome to iOS Weekly — a newsletter on new development and updates of the iOS universe curated by Canopas team, delivered every Monday.</blockquote>

+<h3>5.
 Jailbreak your Enemies with a Link: Remote Execution on iOS - <a href="https://medium.com/gitconnected/jailbreak-your-enemies-with-a-link-remote-execution-on-ios-710323cd4d95" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jacob Bartlett`**

 <blockquote>The Trident Exploit Chain deep-dive</blockquote>

-<h3>3.
-Your Mac’s New Best Friends: 30 Necessary Core Apps for a Smoother Life - <a href="https://medium.com/macoclock/your-macs-new-best-friends-30-necessary-core-apps-for-a-smoother-life-bf95e3038b40" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohammed Arshad`**

-<blockquote>Savor the sweet taste of these third-party Mac apps for better editing, organization, journaling, and more.</blockquote>

-<h3>4.
-Mastering SOLID Principles in iOS Development: Building Robust and Scalable Apps - <a href="https://medium.com/@dyaremyshyn/mastering-solid-principles-in-ios-development-building-robust-and-scalable-applications-65e1c5f16ddb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dmytro Yaremyshyn`**

-<blockquote>As a Swift developer, writing clean, maintainable, and scalable code is essential to building robust iOS applications.
-One of the most…</blockquote>

-<h3>5.
-Siri, could you build me an app? - <a href="https://medium.com/user-experience-design-1/siri-could-you-build-me-an-app-b8e1f0ab0d78" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kamil Kołodziejczyk`**

-<blockquote>After an impressive demo of Apple Intelligence I can’t help but wonder how smart can Siri get.
-Will apps still exist in the future?</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/devops/recommended target="_blank" rel="noopener noreferrer">Devops</a></h1>